Neuro-symbolic Static Analysis with LLM-generated Vulnerability Patterns: Evaluation

-The number of input queries influences the resulting DSL subset.
-We provided Claude 3.7 Sonnet with increasing numbers of query examples and observed that the subset size stabilized around 12 to 16 queries for both Joern and CodeQL.
-We omit the detailed diagram showing the stabilization curve due to space constraints.
-By sampling different sets but the same number of queries, we found a high overlap (93.8\%) in the resulting DSL subsets, indicating robustness against variability in query examples.

-We further manually analyzed 50 randomly sampled removed APIs; all of them were confirmed redundant, showing the reliability of LLMs in the DSL subsetting task.
-Most (45 out of 50) removed features had equivalent alternatives within the retained subset.
+\PP{Removed APIs} We manually analyzed 50 randomly sampled removed APIs to understand why they could be safely excluded.
+The majority (45 out of 50) of removed features had equivalent alternatives within the retained subset.
 For example, Joern's \cc{whereNot()} can be expressed as \cc{where(not)}.
-A few removed APIs were non-essential features such as debugging or printing operations, and some were language-specific APIs irrelevant to the target languages (\eg{}, \cc{address} used only in binary analysis).
+This redundancy arises because DSL features are typically introduced to simplify usage and improve expressiveness, yet some offer functionality that can be composed from other constructs.
+Two removed features were non-essential debugging or printing operations unnecessary for production queries.
+The remaining three were language-specific operations irrelevant to our target languages (\eg{}, \cc{address} used only for binary analysis).
+All 50 sampled removals were confirmed as truly redundant, demonstrating the reliability of LLMs in identifying non-essential DSL features.

-To understand the effect of the subsetting technique, we developed a variant containing the full set of DSL, denoted as DSL$_{100}$, and used it to generate queries.
-Generally, DSL$_{100}$ resulted in much longer query generation times and frequently reached the attempt threshold before producing valid queries.
-This led to lower-quality merged queries and worse detection results, as shown in \autoref{tab:ablation}.
-We also experimented with removing an additional 10\% of random APIs from the subset and found that many previously successful queries could no longer be generated.
-This highlights the importance of practical DSL subsetting to retain core, necessary features.
+\PP{Retained APIs} To complement the analysis of removed APIs, we also analyzed 50 randomly sampled retained APIs.
+We found that 88\% (44 out of 50) were necessary for expressing the vulnerability patterns in our dataset, such as referring to operation types and fetching functions.
+The remaining 6 APIs, while potentially useful, were not strictly necessary given the available alternatives.
+Nevertheless, conservatively retaining extra features is preferable to missing essential ones.